-While Big Foot focuses on the macro level showing you the houses and the professions of the Goans.
+While Big Foot focuses on the macro-level showing you the houses and the professions of the Goans.
 This one has collected and documented the stuff used in day to day life of the agrarian society of Goa.
-Before tourism, mining, and bit of other industries took over.
+Before tourism, mining, and a few other industries took over.

 Goa Chitra Museum – Goan Culture & Customs

 I have already written about the Goa Chakra part of the museum.
-Let me give you a glimpse of the ethnographic part of the museum that has a huge collection of many unusual things.
-At the entrance, there is a collection of Christian prayer items followed by the Hindu prayer items.
+Let me give you a glimpse of the ethnographic part of the museum which has a huge collection of many unusual things.
+At the entrance, there is a collection of Christian prayer items followed by Hindu prayer items.
 That shows the peaceful co-existence of two communities in the state.

-The beautifully designed museum has a central courtyard that is occupied by displays and a water pond that has fishes living in it.
+The beautifully designed museum has a central courtyard that is occupied by displays and a water pond that has fish living in it.
 Various rooms are filled with aesthetically arranged items.
 Some of them you might have seen in your grandmother’s house.
 In fact, I felt a tinge of sadness when I saw the Banta Bottle or the bottle with a marble stuck in its neck as a museum piece.
-Which was just a couple of decades ago was pretty much a part of our growing up.
+Which was just a couple of decades ago and was pretty much a part of our growing up.

-Common thread of living
+The common thread of living

 Visiting these kinds of museums across the country tells me that all the communities in different corners of the country were bound by a common thread in the way they lived.
-What would today be called ‘100% Organic living’.
-And the commonalities in their tools, types of equipment and daily wares.
+What would today be called ‘100% Organic living’?
+And the commonalities in their tools, types of equipment, and daily wares.

 The museum collection is huge, this is a small sample of what I saw.

 Read more Travel Blog posts on Places to visit in Goa.